Alfa Romeo Tonale

-The Alfa Romeo Tonale is a car produced by the Italian company Alfa Romeo since February 2022.
-Being a five-seater compact crossover SUV, it slots above the Alfa Romeo Junior and below the Alfa Romeo Stelvio in the marque's crossover SUV range.
+The Alfa Romeo Tonale is a compact luxury crossover produced by the Italian company Alfa Romeo since February 2022.
+Being a five-seater compact luxury crossover SUV, it slots above the Alfa Romeo Junior and below the Alfa Romeo Stelvio in the marque's crossover SUV range.
 Known internally as the 965, the Tonale is the first hybrid-powered Alfa Romeo and became the first new model introduced by the brand in six years.
 It is named after the Tonale mountain pass in Northern Italy.

 In August 2022, a rebadged and restyled version was unveiled as the Dodge Hornet, exclusive to the North American market as the smallest, entry-level SUV offering from Dodge.
-The Hornet will be sold alongside the Tonale in the region with different specs and lower pricing.
+The Hornet was sold alongside the Tonale in the region with different specs and lower pricing.

 Overview

-The production Tonale was originally scheduled for release in 2021, but was delayed until 2022 due to the global semiconductor shortage and Alfa Romeo management demanding better range and performance from its drivetrain.
+The production Tonale had originally been scheduled for release in 2021, but was delayed until 2022 due to the global semiconductor shortage and Alfa Romeo management demanding better range and performance from its drivetrain.
 It was developed during the ownership of Fiat Chrysler Automobiles and underpinned by a heavily modified version of the SCCS crossover platform shared with the Jeep Compass.
 It is also the first Alfa Romeo to be equipped with an optional plug-in hybrid system, which uses a 15.5 kWh lithium-ion battery to achieve 30 mi of all-electric range.
 The Tonale marks the brand's electrification effort, where Alfa Romeo will be the first brand among the 14 brands of Stellantis to go fully electric by 2027.
 The Tonale is marketed in the premium segment, and has been described variously as a "compact crossover", a "compact SUV", a "small SUV", and a "tall hatchback".

 All models of the Tonale are equipped with a 12.3 in digital infotainment cluster and a 10.25 in infotainment screen, which will run on the Uconnect 5 software suite.
 In addition, the Tonale will come with an NFT that records and stores data of the car's life cycle.
 According to Alfa Romeo, the NFT will generate a certificate that Stellantis claims can help maintain the car's residual value.
 The Verge noted that Alfa Romeo had not provided much information about what blockchain technology they intended to use for this.
 Jalopnik felt that digitising a car's service history was a good idea, but that blockchain NFTs were a "bad" and "entirely unnecessary" way to achieve this.

 According to Alfa Romeo, the Tonale was designed to offer more driving engagement than the class average by using a very quick steering rack (2.3 turns lock-to-lock).
 It also features torque vectoring by braking, frequency-selective dampers as standard, and adaptive items and four-piston brakes on the range-topping Veloce.